njhenry/nat_website/_writing/2019-10-16-child-mortality-lmics.md

   We map the effort to eliminate child mortality at the district level across 99 low- and middle-income countries, tracking 123 million child deaths between 2000 and 2017.
-While substantial progress has been made across nearly all countries, we found that **58% of deaths between 2000 and 2017 could have been averted** in the absence of within-country inequality.
+While substantial progress has been made across nearly all countries, we found that 58% of deaths during this time could have been averted in the absence of within-country inequality.

 external: true
 forward_to: https://www.nature.com/articles/s41586-019-1545-0